Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 ### Random functions

-Wake testing framework provides a set of random functions that can be used to generate random data.
+Additionally to the methods provided by the standard [random](https://docs.python.org/3/library/random.html) module, Wake testing framework provides a set of random functions that can be used to generate random data.

+!!! warning
+    Never import the standard `random` module in Wake tests.

+    ```python
+    from wake.testing import *

+    import random  # never do this
+    ```

+    Wake already provides a custom isolated `random` instance that can be imported from `wake.testing`.

 #### random_account()